aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dynamic-Web-API.md

-In order to use these attributes, you need to add a reference to the [Microsoft.AspNet.WebApi.Core](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Core) nuget package to your project.
+In order to use these attributes, you need to add a reference to the [Microsoft.AspNet.WebApi.Core](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Core) NuGet package to your project.

 ##### Naming Convention